nsdesai/patchclamp/README.md

 Software:     Matlab (2019a or later) and Matlab's Data Acquisition Toolbox (version 4.1 or later)

-Hardware:     National Instruments board or another data acquisition board supported by Matlab's Data Acquisition Toolbox

-              Patch clamp amplifiers; this software was written for Multiclamp 700B and 700B but will work with other amplifier
+Hardware:     (1) National Instruments board or another data acquisition board supported by Matlab's Data Acquisition Toolbox.
+(2) Patch clamp amplifier(s).
+This software was written for Multiclamp 700A and 700B amplifiers, but other amplifiers will work (but without computer control).

 LICENSE